 - Proven ability to develop long range planning and budget administration,

 - Ability to effectively market the Career Center in securing professional placement for students with various academic disciplines and backgrounds,

 - Knowledge of current career development theory, student development theory, job search methods, resume writing, and graduate school searches,

-- Ability to understanding and initiate actions how to best prepare students for future employment,
+- Ability to understand and initiate actions to best prepare students for future employment,

 - Experience with management and troubleshooting career management systems/technology,

 - Ability to cultivate an inclusive, diverse and welcoming environment.

 - Experience in a variety of private sector industries and organizations related to internships, interviews and hiring,

 - Prior work experience in business development in which new organizations are identified and secured as partner organizations or clients,